Pfizer Inc. (NYSE:PFE) Shares Acquired by Armstrong Advisory Group Inc.

-Armstrong Advisory Group Inc. increased its position in Pfizer Inc. (NYSE:PFE – Free Report) by 6.5% in the third quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 7,635 shares of the biopharmaceutical company’s stock after purchasing an additional 463 shares during the period.
-Armstrong Advisory Group Inc.’s holdings in Pfizer were worth $253,000 at the end of the most recent reporting period.
+Armstrong Advisory Group Inc. lifted its position in shares of Pfizer Inc. (NYSE:PFE – Free Report) by 6.5% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 7,635 shares of the biopharmaceutical company’s stock after buying an additional 463 shares during the quarter.
+Armstrong Advisory Group Inc.’s holdings in Pfizer were worth $253,000 at the end of the most recent quarter.

-A number of other hedge funds have also bought and sold shares of the company.
-Front Street Capital Management Inc. grew its stake in Pfizer by 4.3% in the first quarter.
-Front Street Capital Management Inc. now owns 5,168 shares of the biopharmaceutical company’s stock worth $268,000 after purchasing an additional 215 shares in the last quarter.
-Capital Planning Advisors LLC grew its stake in Pfizer by 1.8% in the second quarter.
-Capital Planning Advisors LLC now owns 16,091 shares of the biopharmaceutical company’s stock worth $590,000 after purchasing an additional 281 shares in the last quarter.
-Graves Light Lenhart Wealth Inc. grew its stake in Pfizer by 1.4% in the second quarter.
-Graves Light Lenhart Wealth Inc. now owns 19,863 shares of the biopharmaceutical company’s stock worth $729,000 after purchasing an additional 281 shares in the last quarter.
-V Wealth Advisors LLC grew its stake in Pfizer by 0.9% in the second quarter.
-V Wealth Advisors LLC now owns 31,001 shares of the biopharmaceutical company’s stock worth $1,137,000 after purchasing an additional 282 shares in the last quarter.
-Finally, Infrastructure Capital Advisors LLC grew its stake in Pfizer by 5.2% in the second quarter.
-Infrastructure Capital Advisors LLC now owns 5,751 shares of the biopharmaceutical company’s stock worth $211,000 after purchasing an additional 284 shares in the last quarter.
-68.05% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also made changes to their positions in the company.
+Front Street Capital Management Inc. grew its holdings in Pfizer by 4.3% in the 1st quarter.
+Front Street Capital Management Inc. now owns 5,168 shares of the biopharmaceutical company’s stock valued at $268,000 after buying an additional 215 shares during the period.
+Capital Planning Advisors LLC grew its holdings in Pfizer by 1.8% in the 2nd quarter.
+Capital Planning Advisors LLC now owns 16,091 shares of the biopharmaceutical company’s stock valued at $590,000 after buying an additional 281 shares during the period.
+Graves Light Lenhart Wealth Inc. increased its stake in Pfizer by 1.4% during the 2nd quarter.
+Graves Light Lenhart Wealth Inc. now owns 19,863 shares of the biopharmaceutical company’s stock worth $729,000 after buying an additional 281 shares during the period.
+V Wealth Advisors LLC increased its position in shares of Pfizer by 0.9% during the second quarter.
+V Wealth Advisors LLC now owns 31,001 shares of the biopharmaceutical company’s stock worth $1,137,000 after acquiring an additional 282 shares during the last quarter.
+Finally, Infrastructure Capital Advisors LLC boosted its holdings in Pfizer by 5.2% in the second quarter.
+Infrastructure Capital Advisors LLC now owns 5,751 shares of the biopharmaceutical company’s stock valued at $211,000 after purchasing an additional 284 shares during the last quarter.
+Institutional investors and hedge funds own 68.05% of the company’s stock.

 Analyst Upgrades and Downgrades

-Pfizer (NYSE:PFE – Get Free Report) last posted its quarterly earnings data on Tuesday, October 31st.
-The biopharmaceutical company reported ($0.17) earnings per share for the quarter, topping the consensus estimate of ($0.32) by $0.15.
+Pfizer (NYSE:PFE – Get Free Report) last released its quarterly earnings data on Tuesday, October 31st.
+The biopharmaceutical company reported ($0.17) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.32) by $0.15.
 Pfizer had a net margin of 15.30% and a return on equity of 16.72%.
-The firm had revenue of $13.23 billion for the quarter, compared to analysts’ expectations of $13.77 billion.
-On average, research analysts forecast that Pfizer Inc. will post 1.54 earnings per share for the current fiscal year.
+The business had revenue of $13.23 billion for the quarter, compared to analysts’ expectations of $13.77 billion.
+As a group, sell-side analysts predict that Pfizer Inc. will post 1.54 EPS for the current year.

 Pfizer Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 1st.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 1st.
 Investors of record on Friday, January 26th will be issued a $0.42 dividend.
+This represents a $1.68 dividend on an annualized basis and a dividend yield of 6.21%.
 The ex-dividend date is Thursday, January 25th.
 This is a boost from Pfizer’s previous quarterly dividend of $0.41.
-This represents a $1.68 dividend on an annualized basis and a yield of 6.21%.
-Pfizer’s dividend payout ratio is currently 89.62%.
+Pfizer’s dividend payout ratio (DPR) is 89.62%.

 Pfizer Inc discovers, develops, manufactures, markets, distributes, and sells biopharmaceutical products worldwide.
 It offers medicines and vaccines in various therapeutic areas, including cardiovascular metabolic, migraine, and women's health under the Eliquis, Nurtec ODT/Vydura, and the Premarin family brands; infectious diseases with unmet medical needs under the Prevnar family, Nimenrix, FSME/IMMUN-TicoVac, and Trumenba brands; and COVID-19 prevention and treatment, and potential future mRNA and antiviral products under the Comirnaty and Paxlovid brands.